james-world/monitoring/README.md

 - `prometheus_namespace.yaml` defines a monitoring namespace and cluster role and cluster role binding for the prometheus service.
 Deploy with `kubectl apply -f prometheus_namespace.yaml`.
 - Updated configuration in `prometheus.yml` ensures only pods carrying the `prometheus.io/scrape` annotation are collected.
 Deploy this with `kubectl crete configmap prometheus-config -n monitoring --from-file=prometheus.yml --dry-run -o yaml | kubectl apply -f -`
 - `promethues_deployment.yaml` is a deployment of the kube pod into the monitoring namespace. `kubectl apply -f prometheus_deployment.yaml` takes care of that.

+## Demo 5 - The Stock App, with Prometheus and Grafana

+Includes:

+- A simple `ASP.NET Core 3.1` app that makes use of the `prometheus-net.AspNetCore` library to expose a metrics endpoint and a custom `product_stock_levels` Prometheus Gauge
+- A grafana instance with pre-configured dashboards drawing from a prometheus instance.
+- A jmeter load test to exercise the app.

+Prerequists:

+- To run the load tests, jmeter should be installed
+- To use the `SampleApiCalls.rest` to send manual requests, include the Visual Studio Code `REST Client` plugin.
+- Docker is installed
+- Create a local named docker network with `docker network create demo`

+Build the docker containers:

+- `docker build -t jamesworld\acme:1.0 .\Demo5\src\Acme\.`
+- `docker build -t jamesworld\acme:1.0 .\Demo5\src\Grafana\.`

+Run `.\Demo5\run_demo.ps1` from a powershell prompt to start the docker containers